pmaojo/ferrum/README.md

 These sections enable a Wasp-like workflow where most of the app can be described in a single `grafo.yaml` file.

+Standalone entities automatically generate Diesel models, schema entries and migrations.
+Declaring an entity under `entities:` is enough to get a fully typed Rust struct and the corresponding `diesel::table!` in `schema.rs`.

 ---

 ## 🧱 Framework Structure